-Copyright © 2013 Merri Mysteries Inc. "Merri Mysteries" was formerly known as "Tailor Made Mysteries".
-For further details on Merri Mysteries or to order another mystery dinner party kit, see www.merrimysteries.com.
+Copyright © 2012 Merri Mysteries Inc. "Merri Mysteries" was formerly known as "Tailor Made Mysteries".
+For further details on Merri Mysteries or to order another mystery dinner party kit, see www.merrimysteries.com

-Merri Mysteries Inc agrees to grant a license to you to save the files to your hard disk and print out and use or perform our kits.

-If you wish to use our kits on a commercial basis (eg as a venue for mystery party events or as an event organizer or an actor or theater group), you must pay twice the price of the kit when you purchase it.
+Merri Mysteries Inc. agrees to grant a license to you to save the files to your hard disk and print out and use or perform our kits, according to the terms and conditions described in the online order form on our website.
+If you wish to use our kits on a commercial basis (eg as a venue for mystery party events or as an event organizer or an actor or theater group), you must pay the commercial rate for the kit.